DylanLawless/switzerlandomics.github.io/shareholder_letters/2025_letter_to_shareholders.md

 It just hadn't been done yet.

 Precision medicine, as it's widely practised today, operates on the idea of "good enough."
-Most tools focus on detecting what is present, typically the easy-to-find true positives, and then stop But when it comes to life-changing decisions in clinical genetics, "good enough" is not good enough.
+Most tools focus on detecting what is present, typically the easy-to-find true positives, and then stop.
+But when it comes to life-changing decisions in clinical genetics, "good enough" is not good enough.

 I believed that the most valuable contribution I could make was to take the harder path.